Immune globulin (Injection)

 - Low fever

-- Mild back, joint, or muscle pain
+- Mild headache or back, joint, or muscle pain

 - Pain, itching, burning, redness, swelling, warmth, or a lump under your skin where the shot is given